-YES N/A NO A. Control Activities / Information and Communication 1.
-Is there a formal organizational chart defining responsibilities for processing and recording cash transactions?
-2. If annual payments are involved, do procedures exist to ensure that previous years' records are properly updated for new registrants and withdrawals?
-3. Do control procedures exist regarding the collection, timely deposit, and recording of collections in the accounting records at each collection location?
-4. Are checks identified on the deposit slip by maker and amount?
-5. Do the deposit slips used have an official depository bank number preprinted on the document?
-6. Are procedures in place to establish a proper cut-off of cash receipts at the end of the fiscal year?
-7. Are license and permit issuances reconciled to the cash receipt journal or bank deposits?
-8. Is a mail receipts log maintained for mail receipts?
-9. Is a mail receipts log reconciled to: a.
+YES N/A NO 153 IN/A NO A Control Activities / Informations al A. Control Activities / Information and Communication 1.
+Is there a formal organizational chart defining 1. responsibilities for processing and recording cash transactions?
+If annual payments are involved, do procedures exist to 2. ensure that previous years' records are properly ∠ . updated for new registrants and withdrawals?
+Do control procedures exist regarding the collection, 3.
+0. accounting records at each collection location?
+Are checks identified on the deposit slip by maker and 4. amount?
+Do the deposit slips used have an official depository 5. bank number preprinted on the document?
+Are procedures in place to establish a proper cut-off of 6. cash receipts at the end of the fiscal year?
+Are license and permit issuances reconciled to the 1 7. cash receipt journal or bank deposits? - 8.
+Is a mail receipts log maintained for mail receipts?
+1 9.
+Is a mail receipts log reconciled to: a.
 The cash receipts journal? b.
 Validation certification of deposit / deposit slips?
-10. If payments are made in person (seminars, workshops, etc.), are receipts for payment used and accounted for and balanced to deposits?
-11. Are pre-numbered receipts issued for all cash collections and are numbers of all receipts accounted for?
-12. Are logs of receipt book issuances maintained?
-13. Are petty cash/change funds at the minimum effective amount?
+If payments are made in person (seminars, workshops, 10. etc.), are receipts for payment used and accounted for and balanced to deposits?
+Are pre-numbered receipts issued for all cash 11. collections and are numbers of all receipts accounted for?
+12. Are logs of receipt book issuances maintained? Ţ T 13.
+Are petty cash/change funds at the minimum effective ı amount?
 14. Are all petty cash funds maintained on an imprest basis?
 15. Are unauthorized advances from petty cash funds to employees prohibited?

-· T 16.
-Are all petty cash checks cashed promptly at the banks?
+16. Are all petty cash checks cashed promptly at the banks?
 17. Are petty cash vouchers or bills required for all petty cash disbursements and are they pre-numbered? a.
 Are they signed by persons receiving cash? b.
 Are they approved in writing by department head or other responsible official? c.
-Are they properly supported by vendor receipts? - d.
+Are they properly supported by vendor receipts? d.
 Are they typewritten or written in ink to preclude alterations?
-18. Are letters accompanying gifts, grants, donations, etc., retained as part of the permanent records?
-19. Are the authorization records of the depository banks up to date?
+18. Are letters accompanying gifts, grants, donations, etc., 10. retained as part of the permanent records?
+19. Are the authorization records of the depository banks 19. up to date?
 20. Are receipts deposited in a timely manner?
-21. Are the following duties generally performed by different people? a.
+21. Are the following duties generally performed by 21. different people? - a.
 Custodian of the fund. b.
 Recording receipt and disbursement activity in subsidiary or general ledger c.
 Authorization of transactions d.
-Reconciliation of fund with cash log, check register, general ledger, bank statement, etc. 22.
-Are current year receipts compared to those for prior years and budgeted receipts, and are explanations of variations reviewed by senior officials?
+Reconciliation of fund with cash log, check register, general ledger, bank statement, etc. Are current year receipts compared to those for prior 22. years and budgeted receipts, and are explanations of variations reviewed by senior officials?
 23. Is account coding indicated on expense vouchers reviewed for reasonableness by accounting personnel?
 24. Are licenses and permits sequentially numbered and satisfactorily accounted for?
-25. Is there adequate physical security surrounding cashiering areas?
-26. Are employees prohibited from cashing personal checks at cashiering areas?
-27. Is cash receiving centralized to the maximum extent allowed by operational necessity?
+Is there adequate physical security surrounding 25. cashiering areas?
+Are employees prohibited from cashing personal 26. checks at cashiering areas?
+07 Is cash receiving centralized to the maximum extent 27. allowed by operational necessity?
 28. Are "audit tapes" retained for cash registers?
-29. Is a restrictive endorsement placed on incoming checks as soon as received?
-30. Are unused portions of receipt books required to be returned to the issuance location?
-31. Are petty cash vouchers effectively canceled at the time of reimbursement to the fund by an individual other than the custodian?
-32. Is a system of pre-numbered receipts with adequately controlled copies in use wherever practicable?
+20 Is a restrictive endorsement placed on incoming checks 29. as soon as received?
+20 Are unused portions of receipt books required to be 30. returned to the issuance location?
+Are petty cash vouchers effectively canceled at the 31. time of reimbursement to the fund by an individual other than the custodian?
+32. Is a system of pre-numbered receipts with adequately